HarrySolsem/MyCVRepository/resume.md

 ### Head of department, Riverty, Oslo 2023.09 – today
 _Riverty is a Fintech company that offers new perspectives on financial solutions._
-In my department, consisting of 50 software-, QA-, security-engineers and architects.
+In my department, consisting of fifty software-, QA-, security-engineers and architects.
 Overall responsibility for recruiting, retaining, and ensuring that my engineers undergo personal development in accordance with the company's overall strategy and the department's wishes and needs.
 I have also led leaders in my organization.
 Along with department heads in our other development departments across Europe, I have been responsible for resources working in interdisciplinary product teams.
 I have, together with my colleagues from our other development departments across Europe, been part of a senior leadership group, responsible for synchronizing related processes.

 ### Consultant, The Norwegian Thyroid Organization (STOFO), Oslo 2023.05 – 2023.05
 _Stofo is a voluntary patient organization for people with thyroid conditions._